Statilius Attalus

 Statilius Attalus was a physician of ancient Rome in the second century.
 He was the court physician, or Archiater, of the Roman emperors Marcus Aurelius and Lucius Verus.

 He was a pupil of the Greek physician Soranus of Ephesus, and belonged to the Methodic school, but spent most of his career in Rome.
-He is mentioned by the medical annalist Galen as having misdiagnosed the disease of which the Stoic philosopher Theagenes of Patras died.
+He is mentioned by the medical annalist Galen as having misdiagnosed the disease of which the Cynic philosopher Theagenes of Patras died.